Unable to load latest pricing data, please try again later.

 Final thoughts - Our Experiences with Capital.com

-We found Capital.com to be one of the easiest cryptocurrency exchanges to sign for and use.
+We found Capital.com to be one of the easiest cryptocurrency brokers to sign for and use.
 As a proprietary platform, it is clean and intuitive.
 There are dark and light modes to adjust the feel of the screen and everything a trader needs is cleanly laid out and easily visible.
 We particularly liked the ‘Trade’ section of the site which gives users full visibility of every aspect of their planned and open trades.
 The simple ‘Close at loss’ and ‘Close at profit’ toggles reveal the exact points at where a trade will be closed out.
 In short, for anyone who wants to strip out the confusion of trading that some competitor platforms layer in for no good reason, Capital.com is an ideal trading choice.

 Everything users want to know, whether it's market news, the current assets they have in their portfolio, top riser and faller, charts, reports and their most traded instruments are never more than a single away.
 It’s clear that Capital.com’s design has removed unnecessary steps from all processes to provide a seamless user experience and rapid access to important information when the markets are moving fast.

 To pinpoint the strengths and weaknesses of Capital.com, we signed up to the platform and used it extensively, assessing every stage from the ease of the registration process to the searching and selecting tradable assets and opening positions on them.
-Next, we took the results of this analysis and compared our findings to those of other exchanges we have tried and reviewed.
+Next, we took the results of this analysis and compared our findings to those of other brokers we have tried and reviewed.
 Key areas of focus included:

 - How easy was it to register and place our first trade?